SCAGspm/spm_dm_documentation_update/index.rst

     Figure 9: Attribute editing window

-To save changes to edited attributes the user must click on ‘Apply‘ |apply_button| when finished editing. *If the user changes the selected features without saving changes, those changes will not be saved.*
+To save changes to edited attributes the user must click on ‘Apply‘ |apply_button| when finished editing. *If the user changes the selected features without applying changes, those changes will not be saved.*

 Built Form Editor
 -----------------